maromart/SDWAN/Localized_Policies/README.md

 - On spreadsheet, go to Localized Policies tab.

-- On HTML, click on any square (node) to expand or collapse.
+- On HTML, click on Localized Policies square (node) to expand or collapse.

   If the name of the node  is positioned on the left side, this means it has descendants.